tshepang/blog/content/computing/my current plans for wajig.rst

 - I want to start using argcomplete__ at some point, a more dynamic shell completion tool, replacing the current hand-rolled solution.
-  I find shell programming hard, and argcomplete, which is inspired by optcomplete__ is a brilliant workaround.
+  I find shell programming hard, and argcomplete, which is inspired by optcomplete__, is a brilliant workaround.

 - Someone asked me to restore gjig, the GUI tool that `I removed from wajig`__ some releases ago.
 This will be an opportunity to learn